Supreme Court of Ghana: Controversies

 Former President John Dramani Mahama in September 2022 criticized the Registrar of the Supreme Court for not setting a date to hear an application seeking an interlocutory injunction.
 This application aims to halt the Electoral Commission's limited voter registration until a final decision is made on a lawsuit challenging the choice of venues for the exercise.

 Halt of Speaker Ruling 2024

 On 17 October 2024, the Speaker of the Ghana Parliament, Alban Sumana Kingsford Bagbin, declared four parliamentary seats vacant after the incumbents defected to contest the 2024 parliamentary elections under different political parties.
 This decision sparked tensions, leading to a rowdy parliamentary session on 22 October, 2024, where some lawmakers walked out of the chamber.
 Following consultations with parliamentary leadership, Bagbin exercised his discretionary powers to suspend the house indefinitely under Standing Order 59(1), citing the ongoing crisis.

 On 18 October 2024, the Supreme Court temporarily halted the enforcement of Bagbin’s ruling, allowing the affected MPs to retain their seats for the time being.

-On 12 November 2024, the Supreme Court ruled against the decision of the speaker to declare four seats vacant, on the verdict that it was unconstitutional.
+On 12 November 2024, the Supreme Court ruled against the decision of the speaker to declare four seats vacant, on the grounds that it was unconstitutional.